ylkew/coursera-gamification/week-02-notes.md

 ## What is a game?

-Ludwig Wittgenstein beleived you cannot bound the concept of a game.
+Ludwig Wittgenstein believed you cannot bound the concept of a game.

-Bernard Suits beleived we can define every possible game based on three precepts:
+Bernard Suits believed we can define every possible game based on three precepts:

 	* Pre-lusory goal
 	* Constitutive rules